EXPRESSCLUSTER/Log-Analysis/Azure_Monitor_Agent.md

     - **Advanced options** -> set **Custom properties** (if desired).
 18. Click **Next : Tags**.
 19. Add any tag values and click **Next : Review + create**.
 20. Click **Create**.
-The new rule will show in the list of alert rules and be enabled.
+The notifications in the top right will show when the new rule has been successfully created.
+However, you will be brought back to the main alerts page which shows the alerts that have been fired within the selected time frame.
 \*Note that the Monitor – Alerts page shows the alerts that have been fired within the selected time frame.
-Click **Alert rules** to view and edit alert rules.
+Click **Alert rules** to view and edit alert rules. new rule will show in the list of alert rules and be enabled.